blissd/cv/README.md

 ### [Fotema](https://github.com/blissd/fotema), a Photo Gallery for Linux _(March 2024—present)_

-Developed a Linux-native photo gallery app for the GNOME desktop environment written in Rust.
-Published to [Flathub](https://flathub.org/apps/app.fotema.Fotema), the app store for Linux.
+Developed a 100% Rust Linux-native photo gallery app for the GNOME desktop environment.
+Published to FlatHub, the app store for Linux.

 _Rust, SQLite, GTK-RS, Relm4, Flatpak_